 St. John the Evangelist limits celebrations that involve food to select events throughout the year.
 These events vary by grade level.
 Students are allowed to bring a treat in on their birthday for their class.
 Parents of students with food allergies are encouraged to provide an alternate treat for their child.

 AFTER SCHOOL PROGRAM

 Snacks are provided to students attending the after school program.
 These snacks are approved by the director and take into consideration any special dietary needs.
-Students are offered fat free chocolate or 1% white milk or water.

 III.
 Nutrition and Physical Activity Promotion